 Heidelberg’s Weihnachtsmarkt is very atmospheric.

+We wandered around in no particular direction, checking out what people were buying.
+It would have been beneficial to do the Christmas-themed guided walking tour which is aimed at showing visitors the festive side of Heidelberg.
 The tour goes from the Marktplatz to the Universitätsplatz and through the Old Town’s winding lanes and is intended to provide visitors with information about the region’s Advent and Christmas traditions.
 Visitors also get a rundown of what’s available at the wide array of booths at the Christmas markets.
 It ends on a merry note at the mulled wine stand “Zum heiteren Christkind”.
 Unfortunately, our late arrival in Heidelberg precluded us from doing the walking tour which is put on by the city’s tourism office.